NicolaCortinovis/GMO_Project/README.md

 ## High resolution

-Due to the very long computational time (1+ day $\sim$) runs with higher resolution were not yet tested.
+Due to the very long computational time (24 hours $\sim$) runs with higher resolution were not yet tested.
 With similar other hyperparameters, it is expected for the algorithm to take more generations to converge to a local optima since the population size must be reduced due to memory limitations and the search space is larger.

 # How to run